AlejandroTrujilloGonzalez/Beefsekai/README.md

 # Beefsekai
-A Visual Novel project make in collaboration with others devs and artist
+A Visual Novel project made in collaboration with others devs and artist